Trimless IF VCO: Part 1: Design Considerations

 Figure 4.
 Reflection amplifier model.

-Calculate the quality factor of the resonant tank circuit (QT
+Calculate the quality factor of the resonant tank circuit (QT) as follows:

 Estimate the oscillation amplitude as follows: